 - Require open communication.
 Set ground rules to involve all shareholders, and advisors (attorney, CPA, etc.), in all communications with the valuation expert throughout the process.
 Shareholders should have access to all information requests and documents provided, be copied on emails, be invited to fill-out and review questionnaire responses, be invited to all live interviews, presentations and meetings, and be given the opportunity to review and give feedback on a draft valuation report.

 Getting to Trust an Appraiser

-Successful jointly-retained experts have integrity and strong interpersonal skills.
+Successful jointly-retained experts have high integrity and strong interpersonal skills.
 Get a sense of who they are by looking at their website and LinkedIn profile.
 Are they transparent and forthcoming with information?
 Can they write?
 Are they involved in their community and do they give back to their profession?
 Someone from a pure litigation support firm with little or no digital footprint probably isn’t right for this job.

 In our experience, when we are jointly-retained, the parties are naturally more open and honest about company strengths/weaknesses, risks and future prospects.
 Separate experts rarely get the full access 360-degree view that a single expert with the support of all parties gets.
-In turn, they do better work and trust is built.
+In turn, they do better work and greater trust is built.

 What Business Owners Can Do

-The next time you need an accurate unbiased business valuation or are preparing shareholder agreements, think about using a single qualified BV expert that all parties know and trust.
+The next time you need an accurate unbiased business valuation or are preparing shareholder agreements, think about using a single qualified valuation expert that all parties know and trust.
 Feel free to call us to discuss your needs and circumstances, or ask your attorney to contact us, in total confidence.
 We will let you know if we think this is a good option for you.